Does Kids Inspiring Kids accept Volunteers?

 What would I be doing at KIK?

 KIK has purchased land for Place of Refuge Village so Phase I building projects are starting.
 Various other projects are also available (i.e. feeding, medical outreach, etc.) during volunteering with KIK.
 You will be given a detailed itinerary based on, but not limited to, your skill sets, group size, length of stay, current projects, etc. before you arrive.
-KIK has a women’s group of 200+ that discuss and learn different subjects including business, medical and family.
-During the week KIK goes into individual homes in the slum to counsel, administer minor medical and assist with individual and family needs.
+During the week KIK may go into individual homes in the slum to counsel, administer minor medical and assist with individual and family needs.
 KIK’s primary goal is to teach character.

 How do I get to KIK?
 What is the nearest airport?
 What documents do I need?